Essential Linux Commands Every DEVOPS Engineer Should Know Part2

 Kubernetes Debugging

-kubectl exec -it <pod> -- /bin/bash # Open shell in pod
+kubectl exec -it <pod> -- /bin/sh # Open shell in pod (sh works on minimal/distroless-ish images)

-kubectl exec <pod> -- cat /var/log/app # Run command in pod
+kubectl exec <pod> -- cat /var/log/app # Run a one-shot command in the pod

 kubectl logs <pod> # View pod logs